boost/consyncful/README.md

 # Consyncful

-Contentful -> local database synchronisation for Rails
+Contentful -> MongoDB synchronisation for Rails.

+## Why Consyncful?

 Requesting complicated models from the Contentful Delivery API in Rails applications is often too slow, and makes testing applications painful.
 Consyncful uses Contentful's synchronisation API to keep a local, up-to-date copy of the entire content in a Mongo database.